Started: Late 1970s

-Many artists have practiced and revived aspects of the originalmovement since its decline in the 1920s.
-But the most famous return to Expressionism was inaugurated by , who led a revival that dominated German art in the 1970s.
-By the 1980s, this resurgence had become part of an international return to the sensuousness of painting -- and away from the cool, distant sparseness of and .
-Very different artists, from and to , turned in expressive directions to create work that affirmed the redemptive power of art in general and painting in particular, drawing upon a variety of themes including the mythological, the cultural, the historical, the nationalist, and the erotic.
+Many artists have practiced and revived aspects of the original Expressionism movement its peak at the beginning of the twentieth century, but the most famous return to Expressionism was inaugurated by Georg Baselitz, who led a revival that dominated German art in the 1970s.
+By the 1980s, this resurgence had become part of an international return to the sensuousness of painting - and away from the stylistically cool, distant sparseness of Minimalism and Conceptualism.
+Very different artists, especially in the United States, from Julian Schnabel and Francesco Clemente to Jean-Michel Basquiat, turned in expressive directions to create work that affirmed the redemptive power of art in general and painting in particular, drawing upon a variety of themes including the mythological, the cultural, the historical, the nationalist, and the erotic.

 Origins in Germany

 Neo-Expressionism arrived in Germany with great controversy when Georg Baselitz opened an exhibition in West Berlin in 1963.
-The contents of the show were quickly confiscated by the State Attorney on the grounds of indecency; one picture contained a figure masturbating, while another had a male figure with an erection.
-His later exhibitions wouldn't attract such extreme reactions, but the iconography of giant, primitive "heroes," and the use of expressionistic figuration in his early pictures, soon drew notice in an art world that seemed to be moving away from such imagery, and even painting in general, judged by the popularity of, , and .
+The contents of the show were quickly confiscated by the State Attorney on the grounds of indecency; one painting portrayed a figure masturbating, while another depicted a male figure with an erection.
+His later exhibitions wouldn't attract such extreme reactions, but the iconography of giant, primitive "heroes," and the use of expressionistic figuration in his early pictures, soon drew notice in an art world that seemed to be moving away from such imagery, and even painting in general, judged by the popularity of Pop art, Fluxus, and Minimalism.

 By the late 1970s, Baselitz was at the head of a loose-knit group of German artists known as Neue Wilden (the 'New Fauves').
-Associated with the label were artists such as, , , and .
-Taking as their inspiration the early works of , , and , the action paintings of , and the late quasi-abstract figurative paintings of , they together found a new vitality in figurative painting.
+Associated with the label were artists such as Anselm Kiefer, Markus Lupertz, Eugen Schonebeck, and A.R.
+Penck.
+Taking as their inspiration the early Expressionist works of George Grosz, Ernst Ludwig Kirchner, and Edvard Munch, the action paintings of Willem de Kooning, and the late quasi-abstract figurative paintings of Pablo Picasso, they together found a new vitality in figurative painting.

 Precursors in USA

-This period also saw the beginnings of a widespread return to painting, particularly in Europe, but also in the United States.
+This period ushered in a revival of painting in the United States, as well.
 For many, it was considered liberating to create art in this traditional manner, combining abstract and figurative forms, and drawing on a range of earlier styles.
-An important precursor in the United States was, originally an , who returned to figurative work in the late 1960s in a bold, and raw expressive style.
+An important precursor in the United States was Philip Guston, originally an Abstract Expressionist, who returned to figurative work in the late 1960s in a bold and raw expressive style.
 Guston was particularly influential; in the late 1960s, he had become disenchanted with abstract painting and developed a style shaped in part by cartoons, and in part by social realism.
-Throughout the 1970s he constructed strange painterly combinations of enigmatic and figurative forms.
-Historians have also pointed to the paintings of (e.g. his Vietnam series from 1973) as precursors to the Neo-Expressionists.
+Historians have also pointed to the paintings of Leon Golub (e.g. his Vietnam series from 1973) as a precursor to the Neo-Expressionists.
 Golub addressed the socio-political upheavals in America in a similarly emotional and brutish style.

-But the movement eventually became very broad, and the artists who came to be associated with it ranged widely in their interests.
-Some older artists such aswere claimed as predecessors, while others associated with American trends of the 1970s, such as "New Image Painting," were also linked to Neo-Expressionism.
+As the movement expanded globally, a wide range of artists were associated with the stylistic shift.
+Some older artists such as Francis Bacon were claimed as predecessors, while others associated with American trends of the 1970s, such as "New Image Painting," were also linked to Neo-Expressionism.

 Concepts and Styles

-Since the advent of Abstract Expressionism, painting had become increasingly less focused on subject matter, and more concerned with form.
-Pop art had re-introduced a concern with subject matter of a particular kind, but Neo-Expressionism inaugurated a new return to romantic subjects.
+Since the advent of Abstract Expressionism, painting had become increasingly less focused on subject matter and more concerned with form.
+Pop art had re-introduced a concern with subject matter of a particular kind, but Neo-Expressionism inaugurated a return to romantic subjects.
 Some drew on myth and history, while others on primitivism and natural imagery.
-The first use of the term Neo-Expressionism is undocumented, but by 1982 it was being widely used to describe new German and Italian art, also happening to be a testament to the end of United States domination of the postwar art world.
+The first use of the term Neo-Expressionism is undocumented; however, by 1982 it was being widely used to describe new German and Italian art, also happening to be a testament to the end of United States domination of the postwar art world.

 Neo-Expressionism in Germany

-Baselitz was from East Germany, but moved to West Berlin in 1956.
-Though he had been a rebellious student in East Germany, his Neo-Expressionism looked to East rather than West German stylistic influence.
-The historian and art critic Edward Lucie-Smith has commented on this and written succinctly on the history of the movement; Expressionism became the official style of East Germany after WWII because of the hostility shown by the Nazis to the original German Expressionists.
-A.R.
-Penck was also from East Germany.
-Both Baselitiz and Penck, though pioneers of the new expressive art, were in some ways not always typical of it.
-Both were interested in the "how" of painting rather than the "why," in method rather than content.
-Penck created a language of graphic signs that looked back toand forward to such artists as .
+Baselitz moved to West Berlin from East Germany in 1956.
+Though he had been a rebellious student in East Germany, Baselitz culled his subject matter from his East German roots.
+The historian and art critic Edward Lucie-Smith notes that Expressionism became the official style of East Germany after WWII because of the hostility shown by the Nazis to the original German Expressionists.
+Both Baselitiz and A.R.
+Penck, who also hailed from East Germany, were simultaneously pioneers and rogues within the movement.
+Both explored the "how" of painting rather than the "why," in method rather than content.
+Penck created a language of graphic signs that looked back to Picasso and forward to such Graffiti artists as Keith Haring.
 In 1967, Baselitz started painting his figures upside down, more to point out how the painting was done rather than what it meant (at least in any detailed way).
 Other members of the Neo-Expressionist group used their work to examine Germany and the problems of its recent history.
 For these artists, the return to Expressionism was part of a more general shift in society towards addressing the country's troubled modern history.
 In connecting with a style that pre-dated World War II, Georg Baselitz and Markus Lupertz seemed to be trying to overcome, at least to some extent, the legacy of the Nazis.
-However, the principle example of transcending the Nazi years would be the work of Anselm Kiefer.
-Some German Neo-Expressionist art was also openly political as in the work of who turned his attention to the problems of a divided Germany.
+However, the principle example (and achievement) of transcending the Nazi years would be the work of Anselm Kiefer.
+Some German Neo-Expressionist art was also openly political as in the work of Jorg Immendorf who turned his attention to the problems of a divided Germany.

 Neo-Expressionism in Italy

 The Italian version of Neo-Expressionism is often referred to as the Trans-Avantgarde, a term invented in 1979 by the Italian critic Achille Bonito Olivia.
-The idea, according to Bonito, was to escape the sparseness of themovement in Italy.
-There is a strong element of parody, therefore, in Italian Neo-Expressionist painting, which can be seen in the "mock-heroic" work of , for example. , though Italian, left Italy to divide his time between India and New York, absorbing specific stylistic influences from those settings.
-The most traditionally Expressionistic of the group (and closest to the Germans in style) is .
-The work of Mimmo Paladino is described as more individual and more Italian, with his work alluding to ancient Italian sources.
+The idea, according to Bonito, was to escape the sparseness of the Arte Povera movement in Italy.
+There is a strong element of parody, which can be seen in the "mock-heroic" work of Sandro Chia, for example.
+Francesco Clemente, is originally Italian, but left the country to divide his time between India and New York, and absorbing specific stylistic influences from those settings.
+The most traditionally Expressionistic of the group (and closest to the Germans in style) is Enzo Cucchi.
+Finally, the work of Mimmo Paladino is described as more individual and more Italian, with works alluding to ancient Italian sources.

 Neo-Expressionism in the USA

-As of the early 1980s, American artists entered the Neo-Expressionist arena.
-The artists usually associated with American Neo-Expressionism are the group of New York-based artists that includes, who emphasized human psychology, and , who summoned historical imagery to create highly personal works.
+By the early 1980s, American artists entered the Neo-Expressionist arena.
+The artists usually associated with American Neo-Expressionism are the group of New York-based artists that includes Eric Fischl, who emphasized human psychology, and Julian Schnabel, who summoned historical imagery to create highly personal works.
 Sometimes associated with Neo-Expressionism was the arrival of graffiti art in the galleries.
-This was particularly significant in New York, where became known for his aggressive brush strokes, broad splatters of paint and emotionally-charged subject matter.
-In many respects, Basquiat -- alongside Julian Schnabel -- became the poster child for the Neo-Expressionist movement of the 1980s: a self-styled primitive who was eagerly welcomed by the decadent and upscale art world.
+This was particularly significant in New York, where Jean-Michel Basquiat became known for his aggressive brush strokes, broad splatters of paint and emotionally-charged subject matter.
+In many respects, Basquiat - alongside Julian Schnabel - became the poster child for the Neo-Expressionist movement of the 1980s: a self-styled primitive who was eagerly welcomed by the decadent and upscale art world.